 A granite plinth commemorates the historic failed Clarence Settlement venture of 1829, the year that Western Australia received its first British settlers.
 In that first year, 40 of the settlers died of scurvy, dysentry and other illnesses, and six from childbirth.

 Woodman Point Regional Park is a very popular beach-side area that provides boating access to Cockburn Sound and Owen Anchorage.
 Picnic and barbecue facilities are extensive.

 Source of Information

-The material presented here is sourced from the Woodman Point Regional Park Management Plan 2010.
+The material presented here is partly sourced from the Woodman Point Regional Park Management Plan 2010.